Important: #105310 - Create CHAR and BINARY as fixed-length columns

 VARBINARY(10) VARBINARY(10) VARBINARY(10)

-Not all database systems (RDBMS) act the same way for fixed-length columns.
-Implementation differences need to be respected to ensure the same query/data behaviour across all supported database systems.
+Not all relational database management systems (RDBMS) behave the same way for fixed-length columns.
+Implementation differences need to be respected to ensure consistent query and data behaviour across all supported database systems.

 Fixed-length CHAR

-The main difference between CHAR and VARCHAR is how the database stores character data in a database.
-CHAR, which stands for character, is a fixed-length data type, meaning it always reserves a specific amount of storage space for each value, regardless of whether the actual data occupies that space entirely.
-For example, if a column is defined as CHAR(10) and the word apple is stored inside of it, it will still occupy 10 characters worth of space (not just 5).
-Unusued characters are padded with extra spaces.
+The main difference between CHAR and VARCHAR is how the database stores character data.
+CHAR, which stands for character, is a fixed-length data type.
+It always reserves a specific amount of storage space for each value, regardless of whether the actual data occupies that space entirely.
+For example, if a column is defined as CHAR(10) and the word apple is stored inside of it, it will still occupy 10 characters (not just 5).
+Unused characters are padded with spaces.

 On the other hand, VARCHAR, short for variable character, is a variable-length data type.
 It only uses as much storage space as needed to store the actual data without padding.
-So, storing the word apple in a VARCHAR(10) column will only occupy 5 characters worth of space, leaving the remaining table row space available for other data.
+Thus, storing the word apple in a VARCHAR(10) column will only occupy 5 characters.

 Rule of thumb for fixed-length CHAR columns